Philosyang/Philosyang.github.io/content/fun.md

 ## Rhythm Games

-I have been driving 100 miles to my nearest maimai dx arcade twice a week since 2024-11 and I indulge and devour the vocaloid folder. maimai has become a significant and irreplacable part of my entertainment.
+I have been driving 100 miles to my nearest maimai dx arcade on a weekly basis since 2024-11 and I indulge and devour the vocaloid folder. maimai has become a significant and irreplacable part of my entertainment.
 I am also fortunate enough to be around an inclusive and friendly local social circle around this game, as well as making many friends beyond the game itself.

 I have heard that SEGA will officially bring maimai dx to the US in 2025 fall, here's copium.
 I probably will just drive to Round1 daily after work if that happens.
 I am also planning to get my hands on an adxlite (coming soon™️️) for majdata charts, and possibly mod the buttons to make it feel nearly as good.